King O'Malley: Legacy

-O'Malley's importance in developing the national capital is remembered in Canberra with the suburb of O'Malley being named after him.
-A pub in Canberra, King O'Malley's Irish Pub in Civic, is also named after him – a tongue-in-cheek reference to his sponsorship of the unpopular alcohol ban in the Australian Capital Territory during Canberra's early years.
+O'Malley's importance in developing the national capital is remembered in Canberra, with the suburb of O'Malley being named after him.
+A pub in Canberra, King O'Malley's Irish Pub in Civic, is also named after him – a tongue-in-cheek reference to his sponsorship of the unpopular ban on selling alcohol in the Australian Capital Territory during Canberra's early years.